yegor256/seedramp/log/2016/07/29/Privme.md

 They all were created by [Lakshmi](https://angel.co/lakshmi-m-kodali), [Pavan](https://angel.co/pavan-kumar-rao-cheeti), and there small team of developers oversees (I forgot where exactly).
-Rather complex piece of software and they claimed they invested over $400k and over 16 months into building it.
+Rather complex piece of software and they claimed they invested over $400k+ and over 16 months in building it.

 **Market**.
 The product is on the market.
-Lakshmi said that there seven restaurants are already on board and one enterprise (to optimize dining for their employees).
+Lakshmi said that seven restaurants are already on board plus one enterprise (to optimize dining for their employees).
 What I didn't like is that they've spent so much time on development of the product without testing it on the market first.
 That's a very typical mistake and it may be critical in their case.
 Hope they will manage to survive under